Dosa Recipe, How to make Dosa Batter

 Equipment & tools required

 Blender or a wet grinder?
 To grind the lentils and rice, you need a blender, mixer/grinder or a wet grinder.
-To make smaller batches like this recipe, a blender works well.
-You don’t necessarily need a high speed blender or an Indian mixer/grinder with a steel jar.
+To make smaller batches like this recipe, a blender works well (ex: a NutriBullet).
+You don’t necessarily need a high speed blender (like a Vitamix or Blendtec) or an Indian mixer/grinder with a steel jar.

-A blender with at least 750 watts will be capable of doing the job.
+A blender with at least 750 watts will be capable of doing the job if you soak the ingredients well, for longer.
 It is great to have a wet grinder/stone grinder if you eat idli dosa very often.
 A wet grinder is capable of grinding large amounts of rice and lentils that can serve a family of 4, for a few weeks.

 Ingredients & Substitutes